Focaccia Dough (Keeps in the Fridge)

-The Focaccia Dough (keeps in the fridge) is a quick way to always have fresh focaccia at home: after the dough has risen, you can take a piece at a time and use it to make new ones.
+Focaccia dough (keeps in the fridge) is a quick way to always have fresh focaccia at home: after the dough rises, you can take a piece each time and use it to prepare new ones.

 • Difficulty: Easy